NDaveDev/auto-perk/README.md

 # auto-perk

 > Many people reported a bug that caused infinite page refreshing.
-I haven't been able to replicate this bug on my machine for many months.
-Many thanks to Itusil for finding the exact error that caused this behaviour and also for submiting the bug fix.
+Many thanks to Itusil for finding the exact error that caused this behaviour and also for submiting a bug fix.

+> If you have trouble using the new version you can still install the [legacy version][rawlegacy].

 **Important: This script only works with the english interface**